Tool use by non-human animals: Primates

 Tool use has been reported many times in both wild and captive primates, particularly the great apes.
 The use of tools by primates is varied and includes hunting (mammals, invertebrates, fish), collecting honey, processing food (nuts, fruits, vegetables and seeds), collecting water, weapons and shelter.
 Tool manufacture is much rarer than simple tool use and probably represents higher cognitive functioning.
 Soon after her initial discovery of tool use, Goodall observed other chimpanzees picking up leafy twigs, stripping off the leaves and using the stems to fish for insects.
 This change of a leafy twig into a tool was a major discovery.
 Prior to this, scientists thought that only humans manufactured and used tools, and that this ability was what separated humans from other animals.
 In 1990, it was claimed the only primate to manufacture tools in the wild was the chimpanzee.
 However, since then, several primates have been reported as tool makers in the wild.

-Both bonobos and chimpanzees have been observed making "sponges" out of leaves and moss that suck up water and using these for grooming.
-Sumatran orangutans will take a live branch, remove twigs and leaves and sometimes the bark, before fraying or flattening the tip for use on ants or bees.
-In the wild, mandrills have been observed to clean their ears with modified tools.
-Scientists filmed a large male mandrill at Chester Zoo (UK) stripping down a twig, apparently to make it narrower, and then using the modified stick to scrape dirt from underneath his toenails.
-Captive gorillas have made a variety of tools.